rage/cyber-security-base-19/data/module-2/part-4/finding.md

 large number of valid inputs are taken and then mutated in various ways.
 Some parts of the valid inputs may experience bit flips, some parts of them might be repeated, deleted, replaced, shuffled.
-Although mutation-based fuzzing takes the valid inputs as its input the mutations are still random by nature. and no coverage of the inputs is not guaranteed.
+Although mutation-based fuzzing takes the valid inputs as its input the mutations are still random by nature.
+And no coverage of the inputs is not guaranteed.
 These simple mutation-based methods are good start for fuzzing simple network protocols, e.g., the fuzzers acts as the man-in-the-middle and intercepts valid messages from the client, mutates